Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: December 20, 2021 issue

-‘With 5 months before 2022 planting begins, Alberta farmers have a few months for the fertilizer situation to sort itself out,’ says Ryan Furtas, market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+‘With 5 months before 2022 planting begins, Alberta farmers have a few months for the fertilizer situation to sort itself out,’ says Ryan Furtas, market analyst with Alberta government.
 ‘However, the most likely scenario for fertilizers is that the current high prices will continue throughout the winter and spring months of 2022.’

 Canadian and Alberta agriculture is highly dependent on nitrogen-based fertilizers.
 Nitrogen production and products, namely ammonia and urea, are mainly produced at Alberta locations.
 Alberta producers supply the large demand from the prairie provinces as well as the rest of Canada.
 The lone export destination of Canadian-produced ammonia and urea is the United States.
 It is through the U.S. that Canadian producers are tied to the international price for nitrogen.